 Did you just accidentally delete a text message?
 Or maybe you deleted an entire conversation?
 Oops.
 Don’t panic just yet.
 If you regularly back up your phone, you might be able to recover a deleted text message.
-If your phone isn’t routinely backed up, however, you may need to bring in additional software to help you out depending on the phone you have.
+If your phone isn’t routinely backed up, however, you may need to bring in recovery software or reach out to your service provider for help.

 In this post, we’ll go over how to recover deleted text messages, whether you’re using an iPhone or an Android phone.